-The Board of Directors ("Board") is ultimately responsible for providing oversight and approval of the material ESG factors across the business value chain and to consider such matters in the formulation of the Group's strategies.
-As required by SGX-ST Listing Manual, all directors have attended the mandatory training on sustainability matters in FY2023.
+The Board is ultimately responsible for providing oversight and approval of the material ESG factors across the business value chain and to consider such matters in the formulation of the Group's strategies.
+As required by SGX-ST Listing Manual, all directors have attended the mandatory training on sustainability matters.